Centre of Experimental Medicine, Slovak Academy of Science

 Responsible for the overall project management of the TraiN-Safe MDs project as well as activities conducted at CEM

-Perter will work predominantly with 3D models of human epithelial models, including oral and gingival tissues.
-His training will focus on the assessment of sensitization, endocrine disruption and tissue engineering of the oral 3D epithelial models.
+Peter works predominantly with 3D models of human epithelial models, including oral and gingival tissues.
+His training will focus on the assessment of irritation, inflammation, and in later stages sensitization, and tissue engineering of the oral 3D epithelial models.